Last Updated on July 18, 2023 by admin

 - Bracket: Open source and modern text editor.

-USB Image Writer For Linux In 2020
+USB Image Writer For Linux

 - Rufus: Easy to use and create bootable USB flash drives, such as USB keys/pen drives, memory sticks, etc.